andatche/arduino-lcd03/README.md

 # LCD03 Arduino library

-LCD03 is an Arduino library for I2C control of the LCD03 20x4 and 16x2 serial LCD modules from Robot Electronics, see http://www.robot-electronics.co.uk/htm/Lcd03tech.htm.
-It aims to maintain compatibility with the Arduino LiquidCrystal library (version 0017 onwards) , though some features of LiquidCrystal are ommited and additonal features are provided.
+LCD03 is an [Arduino](http://arduino.cc/) library for [I2C](http://en.wikipedia.org/wiki/I²C) control of the LCD03 20x4 and 16x2 serial LCD modules from [Robot Electronics](http://www.robot-electronics.co.uk), see [the datasheet](http://www.robot-electronics.co.uk/htm/Lcd03tech.htm) for details.
+It aims to maintain compatibility with the Arduino [LiquidCrystal](http://arduino.cc/en/Reference/LiquidCrystal) library (version 0017 onwards) , though some features of LiquidCrystal are ommited and additonal features are provided.
 It supports all features of the LCD03 including custom characters and the ability to read the keypad.
+Supports Arudino 1.0.0 and newer.

+The library is released under the GNU LGPL 2.1.

+For source, issues or to contribute, please see the [project page](https://github.com/andatche/arduino-lcd03) on GitHub.

 ## Installing

-Simply navigate to your Arduino libraries directory and clone the repository to a directory named 'LCD03'.
+Simply navigate to your Arduino libraries directory and clone the git repository into a directory named 'LCD03'.

 ```
-cd ~/Documents/Arduino/libraries
+$ cd ~/Documents/Arduino/libraries
-git clone git://github.com/andatche/arduino-lcd03.git LCD03
+$ git clone git://github.com/andatche/arduino-lcd03.git LCD03
 ```

 To install without git, simple use the "ZIP" link from the GitHub page to grab a .zip of the repository and unzip it to a directory named 'LCD03' in your Arduino libraries directory.

+You'll need to restart the Arduino IDE after installing before the library will be detected.

 ## Functions